palnikachavan/slotify/README.md

-# 🗓️ Slot Booking App (Multi-Tenant SaaS Application)
+# 🗓️ Slotify (Multi-Tenant SaaS Application)

-An advanced **Slot Booking System** designed with multi-tenancy architecture to allow multiple companies or clinics to manage their own isolated bookings securely and independently.
+An advanced **Slotify (A Slot Booking System)** designed with multi-tenancy architecture to allow multiple companies or clinics to manage their own isolated bookings securely and independently.

 ### 🔍 Description